Originally by Bob Ciura

 Verizon’s strategy worked wonders during the early stages of 4G rollout.
 It staked itself out to a big lead in 4G, thanks to its network quality, which fueled its high margins and pricing power.

-However, most carriers caught up in 4G in 2016.
+However, most carriers have caught up.

 In Verizon’s 2015 annual report, the company alludes to this with the following excerpt: